carsondecker/java-ll1-parser/README.md

 # java-ll1-parser
 An LL(1) parser for simple expressions written in Java.
-It's a recursive descent parser, but it might not exactly fit the criteria of an LL(1) parser.
+It's a recursive descent parser, but it might not exactly fit the exact criteria of an LL(1) parser.
 The whole project was written from scratch except for this [tree printing library](https://github.com/davidsusu/tree-printer/tree/v3.2.1) used to format the output as a tree.

 ## What does this project do?
 This project creates and displays a parse tree for user input, which is derived from the following grammar I wrote: